matloff/fasteR/README.md

 >
 > would draw the histogram with 20 bins.
 Try plotting using several
 > different large and small values of the number of bins.

->
-> **Note:**  The **hist** function, as with many R functions, has many
-> different options, specifiable via various arguments.
-For now, we'll
-> just keep things simple, and resist the temptation to explore them
-> all.
-R has lots of online help, which you can access via `?`.
+**Note:**  The **hist** function, as with many R functions, has many different options, specifiable via various arguments.
+For now, we'll just keep things simple, and resist the temptation to explore them all, but R has lots of online help, which you can access via `?`.
 E.g. typing

 ``` r
 > ?hist